wpeka/wplegalpages/readme.txt

 Yes, WP Legal Pages integrates seamlessly with WPForms, Contact Form 7, Gravity Forms, and more.

 == Changelog ==
+= 3.3.5 =
+* Bug Fixes: Resolved minor issues to enhance stability and performance.
+* UI Enhancements: Improved the design and user experience of the Age Verification Popup for better accessibility and usability.

 = 3.3.4.1 =
 * Fix: Minor bug fixes and improvements within the plugin.